Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 How do I interpret the laboratory report?

-The State Hygienic Laboratory at the University of Iowa also offers a document that can help you understand how to interpret private drinking water analysis reports based on their testing services.
-The document is called "Reading your water analysis report."
+State Hygienic Laboratory at the University of Iowa is also a great resource and offers a number of documents for private wells.
+"Reading your water analysis report" is a document that can help you understand how to interpret private drinking water analysis reports based on their testing services.

 Back To Top